Pelvic Health Physiotherapy

 Diastasis Rectus Abdominus - Do you feel like your abs are separating or have an abdominal separation?
 Do you feel your abs are bulging, coning, tenting or doming?
 Do your abdominals feel weak?
 Do you still have a "mummy tummy"?
 Do you want to prevent abdominal separation?

-Dyspareunia and Vaginismus - Do you have pain during or after sex, pain with using a tampon or diva cup?
-Can you not use a tampon or have sex?
-Do you feel your vagina or pelvic floor muscles are "too tight"?
+Dyspareunia and Vaginismus - Do you have pain during or after sex, pain with using a tampon or diva cup, pain with pelvic exams or pap tests?
+Can you not use a tampon or have penetration?
+Do you feel your pelvic floor muscles are "too tight"?

 Constipation - Do you have pain with bowel movements?
 Do you poop less frequently?
 Are you straining to have a bowel movement?